anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Without freedom of thought, there can be no such thing as wisdom - and no such thing as public liberty without freedom of speech.
+Quote: By going beyond your own problems and taking care of others, you gain inner strength, self-confidence, courage, and a greater sense of calm.

-By: Benjamin Franklin
+By: Dalai Lama